vy538/idea-generator/README.md

 - The `useRandomIdeas` hook in `src/hooks/useRandomIdeas.ts` manages the state and logic for generating random ideas
 - Ideas are stored in `src/data/ideas.ts` and can be easily updated or expanded
+- Each idea now includes an image property for visual representation
 - Translations are managed using i18next, with language files stored in `public/locales/`
-- The project is set up to use a component-based architecture with separate files for each major component
+- The project uses a component-based architecture with separate files for each major component
-- Styles are separated into their own files in the `src/styles` directory for easier maintenance

-## Slot Machine Animation

-- The slot machine animation is implemented in the `SlotMachine` component
-- Each slot spins independently with slightly different durations and delays
-- The spinning effect shows actual ideas from the correct categories
-- The animation lasts for about 3 seconds before smoothly stopping on the newly generated ideas
+- The `SlotMachine` component now includes an animated spinning effect for a more engaging user experience

 ## Future Improvements